 Scientists and engineers around the world use these resources and services—things like supercomputers, collections of data, and new tools—to make our lives healthier, safer, and better.
 XSEDE, and the experts who lead the program, will make these resources easier to use and help more people use them.
-Find out more about what scientists will do with the XSEDE infrastructure.

 That same sort of work—only in more detail, generating more new knowledge and improving our world in an even broader range of fields—continues with XSEDE.
 Find out how to get an allocation to use XSEDE resources.